-The average North America oil-directed rig count increased 203 rigs, or 27%, for the first quarter of 2018 as compared to the first quarter of 2017, while the average North America natural gas-directed rig count was essentially flat during the same period.
-During the first quarter of 2018, the United States land market experienced a 32% improvement in the average rig count compared to the first quarter of 2017 and completions activity continued to strengthen.
-This combination is improving demand across all of our product service lines, which we expect will continue during 2018.
+The average North America oil-directed rig count increased 130 rigs, or 15%, for the third quarter of 2018 as compared to the third quarter of 2017, while the average North America natural gas-directed rig count decreased 24 rigs, or 9% during the same period.
+During the third quarter of 2018, the average United States land rig count increased 11%, as compared to the third quarter of 2017, and completions activity continued to strengthen.
+However, the average United States land rig count was essentially flat from the second quarter to the third quarter of 2018 as the market softened.
+We are facing temporary challenges caused by offtake capacity constraints and customer budget exhaustion which have led to less demand for completion services, and, in turn, to negative pressure on our pricing.
+We believe these temporary challenges in our North America business will continue through the end of the year with a rebound in 2019.